GSTT-CSC/hazen/README.md

 ---

 ## Installation and usage
+##### Below instructions apply on Mac and Linux-based operating systems.
+For PowerShell commands compatible with Windows 10+ please see the bottom of this page, or use the Docker instructions.

 There are two main options for running hazen.
 1. Install using Python and run directly via command line interface (CLI)